 Accessibility: Easy parking if you get lucky enough with a spot on the street in front.
 Otherwise, parky is tricky in La Jolla.
 Time your paddle out.4.5 out of 5.0 stars

 Waves: A fast, powerful La Jolla reef break with steep, fun drops and sections to rip (the occasional barrel).3.0 out of 5.0 stars

 Crowd: Potential to be crowded during a good swell but that is also really the only time worth paddling out.3.5 out of 5.0 stars

-OVERALL: Hospitals Surf Spot La Jolla is a great wave for the experienced surfer.
-When Blacks is crowded, this the La Jolla reef break to check out first.
+OVERALL: Hospitals Surf Spot in La Jolla is a great wave for the experienced surfer.
+When Blacks is crowded, this is the La Jolla reef break to check out first.

-Bottomline: Is Hospitals in our top 10 surf spots in San Diego?
+Bottomline: Is Hospitals surf spot in our top 10 surf spots in San Diego?
 No. Check the top spots here.